 EyeSuite IOL provides a comprehensive set of premium IOL calculation formulae for standard cataract patients as well as for patients with a history of keratorefractive surgery.
 The optional Toric Planner complements IOL planning with an intuitive tool for toric interventions.

-Modern multivariable formulae such as Barret and Olsen, integrated in EyeSuite IOL, provide predictable outcomes in any patient, independent of anatomic particularities.
+Modern multivariable formulae such as Barret and Olsen or the Hill-RBF Method integrated in EyeSuite IOL, provide predictable outcomes in any patient, independent of anatomic particularities.
 Using measurements of all compartments of the eye, these formulae allow for the prediction of the IOL positon and subsequently the IOL power with improved accuracy in short, normal and long eyes.

 Master post refractive cases

 EyeSuite IOL provides the user with a set of premium IOL calculation formulae for post-keratorefractive patients with or without known clinical history.
 Barrett True-K, Shammas No-History, and the Masket formulae have proven their efficacy in several peer-reviewed studies and may be regarded as best-in-class.